LSEG-API-Samples/Article.DataLibrary.Python.PyCharm/README.md

 PyCharm is one of the most popular IDEs for Python development.
 It supports Python virtual environment, Package management, and deployment, plugins supported, etc. Python developers can gain benefits from IDE automation and a full-features development environment.
 These make PyCharm suitable for the rapid development nature of Refinitiv Data Library for Python.

 I hope this step-by-step guide can help Python developers get started using our Python libraries with PyCharm IDE.
+That completes my article.

 ## <a id="ref"></a>References